John Kennedy (Australian politician)

 John Ormond Kennedy (born 16 November 1947) is an Australian politician and member of the Labor Party.
 He was elected as member of the Victorian Legislative Assembly in November 2018, representing the seat of Hawthorn until 2022.

 Kennedy succeeded incumbent Liberal MP John Pesutto in November 2018.
 He is only the second Labor member ever to win this traditional blue-ribbon Liberal seat, and the first in 63 years.

-Kennedy worked as a teacher before entering politics, and served as the founding principal of Loyola College for nearly thirty years (1979–2008).
+Kennedy worked as a teacher before entering politics, where one was his students was Tony Abbott, who would later go on to become Prime Minister of Australia.
+Kennedy served as the Founding Principal of Loyola College for nearly thirty years (1979–2008).
 He stood in the 2013 federal election for the blue-ribbon Liberal seat of Kooyong, losing to Liberal incumbent Josh Frydenberg.

-Kennedy is a member of ABC Friends (previously Friends of the ABC), the Graduate Union of The University of Melbourne Inc, Labor for Refugees, and Labor for a Republic and a monthly contributor to Médecins Sans Frontières and the United Nations High Commission for Refugees.
-He is not a member of one of Labor’s factions.
+Kennedy is a member of ABC Friends (previously Friends of the ABC), the Graduate Union of The University of Melbourne Inc, Labor for Refugees, and Labor for a Republic and a monthly contributor to Jesuit Social Services, Médecins Sans Frontières and the United Nations High Commissioner for Refugees (UNHCR).
+He is not a member of any Labor faction.

 Kennedy has stated that his top policy priorities are education and public transport.

-Career

-Kennedy holds a Bachelor of Arts from the University of Sydney, Bachelor of Education from the University of Melbourne, Bachelor of Theology from the United Faculty of Theology of the Melbourne College of Divinity and a Master of Educational Leadership from Australian Catholic University.

-Kennedy began his career as a teacher at St. Ignatius College from 1969 to 1975 while working as Assistant Housemaster at Sydney Church of England Grammar School from 1970 to 1975.
-From 1976 to 1979 he resided at St Mary's College (Melbourne University) in the part-time position as Dean of Studies while also serving as Deputy Principal of St. Columba's College.

-Kennedy graduated from the Sydney University Squadron as a Pilot Officer in 1970 and was promoted to Flight Lieutenant in RAAF Active Reserve in 1978.

-Kennedy served as the founding Principal of Loyola College, working at the school from 1979 to 2008.

-Kennedy worked as a consultant for non-profit organisations, including work in leadership, governance and management in the education sector before being elected to Victorian Parliament in November 2018.